 Branches & Groups

-Other local groups and websites:
+Other local groups:

 Image above: Green-veined Whites and Small Whites

-Leaflets on species and habitats in Wales
+Leaflets on butterflies and moths both in your garden and the threatened species and habitats in the wider landscapes of Wales

-Newsletters: 'Frits About' (Fritillary butterflies in Wales) and Other Wales News
+Wales Newsletters: 'Frits About' (Fritillary butterflies in Wales) and 'Other Wales News'

 Image above: White-letter Hairstreak - Bob Eade